SAP/spartacus-docs/_pages/dev/styling-and-page-layout/page-layout.md

 </ng-template>
 ```

-**Note**: Some slots have the same name therefore, their outlets have the same label.
+**Note:** Some slots have the same name therefore, their outlets have the same label.
 This can lead to code being injected in unwanted parts of the site.
 This is a known issue and the team is working on fixing it.

 ## CSS Layout Rules